AJusT

 Background

 In order to achieve the goals of the Paris Agreement, including a climate-neutral world, a profound transformation of agricultural and food systems through ambitious adaptation and mitigation is imperative.
 Specific measures, for example, in the field of agroecology offer a particular potential to achieve these goals and enable a just transition in agricultural and food systems.
-Against this backdrop, AJust aims to promote agroecological measures based on Indigenous and traditional knowledge not only for promoting climate adaptation but also to achieve multiple development goals.
+Against this backdrop, AJusT aims to promote agroecological measures based on Indigenous and traditional knowledge not only for promoting climate adaptation but also to achieve multiple development goals.
 More specifically, climate resilience, mitigation (e.g. through carbon sequestration in soils), biodiversity conservation and gender equality are taken into consideration.

 Project approach